 Despite the fact that the story takes place in England, and most of the actors are British, the movie was filmed entirely in California.

 Joan Fontaine’s real name was Joan de Beauvoir de Havilland.
 She didn’t use her real last name because her older sister, Olivia de Havilland, was already becoming well known as an actress.
-When Rebecca began filming, her sister had just finished playing Melanie in Gone with the Wind (you can see my post about GWTW here).
+When Rebecca began filming, her sister had just finished playing Melanie in Gone with the Wind.

 Mrs. De Winter’s new bedroom at Manderley which, as Mrs. Danvers points out, doesn’t have a view of the sea like Rebecca’s did: